Thompson Okanagan and The Okanagan Valley

 Apex Mountain Resort is located 37 km west of Penticton with the reputation to be one of Canada’s best small ski resorts.
-With more than 68 downhill runs it has something for all ability levels.
-Also, It is quieter than nearby Big White.
+With more than 68 downhill runs the resort has something for all ability levels.
+Enjoy a more relaxed atmosphere compared nearby Big White.

-Every city and town in the Thompson Okanagan is rich in cultural heritage.
+All town and cities the Thompson Okanagan are rich in cultural heritage.
 Wherever you’re heading to, you will discover a part of BC’s interesting history, whether it’s the Old West, the Gold Rush or First Nations.

 Thompson Okanagan is home to one of the largest Aboriginal celebrations of First Nation culture and heritage, the Kamloopa Pow Pow.
 It is a vibrant traditional display of storytelling, song, and dance happening on August long weekend.

 Seasons in the Thompson Okanagan are more pronounced than on the coast.
 Summer days are dry and hot and it cools down at night to comfortable temperatures.
 Most winter months the region gets beautiful powder snow and it’s a winter lovers paradise.

 Further north, the region becomes more mountainous, with more precipitation and cooler annual temperatures.

 Spring usually arrives early in the Okanagan Valley and our climate is one of the mildest in Canada.
 If you like it hot and dry, come and visit the valley during the summer month, you will love it.